ntmh12/portfolio-bi/README.md

 # 👩‍💻 Nguyen Thi Minh Huong

 Welcome to my Portfolio!
-I'm a Business Intelligence Analyst with a background in economics, and hands-on experience in customer analytics, sentiment analysis, ETL/ELT, and dashboard reporting using tools like Python, SQL, and Power BI.
+I'm a Business Intelligence / Data Analyst with a background in economics, and hands-on experience in customer analytics, sentiment analysis, ETL/ELT, and dashboard reporting using tools like Python, SQL, and Power BI.

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
 I also gained experience in data management, and statistical analysis, which I believe will be valuable assets in my role.